Service Dog Training: A Guide to Canine Assistance

 Service dogs need to be in excellent physical health to perform their tasks effectively.
 This means being free from chronic health issues that could impede their duties.
 Regular veterinary check-ups are essential to ensure their well-being.

-Many service dogs come from specialized breeding programs that focus on producing dogs with the desired temperament, health, and physical attributes.
+Many dogs come from specialized breeding programs that focus on producing puppies with the desired temperament, health, and physical attributes.
 Genetics play a significant role in determining whether a dog is suitable for service work.

 How to Make Your Dog a Service Dog